makersacademy/news-summary-challenge/README.md

 - `getJSON` is an async function that fetches a json from the specified path, waits for that to resolve, then parses and returns the json.
 - `renderHeadlines` is another async function, that awaits the stories to be assigned with `fetchStories`, which grabs the element with id of articles and gets its first element child (the ul), then iterates over the stories appending the story.headlineComponent.

-`interface.js` simply creates a new instance of StoryHandler, then adds an event listener for the COM content loaded, then calls the storyHandler.renderHeadlines
+`interface.js` simply creates a new instance of StoryHandler, then adds an event listener for the COM content loaded, then calls the storyHandler.renderHeadlines.

+_I would've liked to TDD the StoryHandler, but as it relies on asynchronous functions my testing framework wasn't appropriate for it, so I spiked it._

+### User Story 2

+> As a busy politician
+> So I can get a few more details about an important story
+> I can click on a headline to see a summary of a news article

+For this user story, the headlines need to be able to be clicked.

+For this I could either add ids of the story's id to each li, and add event listeners to check do something when they have been clicked, or use an anchor linking to a hash link of the story's id, and listen for hashchange.

+In either case, the story needs to have its own unique id.

+Fortunately the JSON returned from the guardian includes a unique id for each story, so we can use that.

+Updated the tests for the Story to be constructed with an id alongside the headline.
+Red.

+- Added a new parameter to Story constructor for id.
+- Adjusted the created

+Green.